How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 Making whipped body butter is simple, but these few tips can make the process even smoother and your final product even fluffier:

-• Use a mixer for the best texture.
+- Use a mixer for the best texture.
 A hand mixer or stand mixer will give you that light, airy, whipped consistency.
 Whisking by hand won’t achieve the same result.

-• Chill just enough – not too much.
+- Chill just enough – not too much.
 The mixture should be firm but not rock solid before whipping.
 If it’s too soft, it won’t whip properly.
 If it’s too hard, let it sit out for a few minutes and try again.

-• Go easy on the essential oils.
+- Go easy on the essential oils.
 A little goes a long way!
 Too much cinnamon or clove can overpower the scent and may feel irritating on sensitive skin.

-• Store in a cool, dry place.
+- Store in a cool, dry place.
 Whipped body butter can melt in hot weather.
 If that happens, just re-chill and re-whip it back into shape.

-Troubleshooting Tips When Making Body Butter
+Troubleshooting When Making Pumpkin Spice Body Butter

 The body butter is too soft and or runny: Chill the bowl 10–15 minutes, then whip again.
 If your room is warm, add another 1–2 teaspoons of shea butter to harden the mixture.